defano/wyldcard/README.md

 #### Text properties

-In addition to the properties that affect a field's look-and-feel at large, HyperTalk can also get and set the font, size and style of a chunk of text within a field.
+The properties of text within a field can also be addressed in HyperTalk: A script may get or set the font, size and style of a chunk of text within a field.

 Property     | Description
 -------------|----------------------